qifwa493/Camera_surface_area/README.md

 The program is wrapped with a user interface developed using PyQt5.

+Place the reference object (a 7*10 OpenCV chessboard) on the surface that you want to measure, take a picture of the scene, import the picture to the program, then make the measurement.

 ## Packages

 **The program requires Python (3.7.4 or newer); OpenCV (4.1 or newer); Numpy (1.17 or newer); PyQt5 to run.**